anthonymakela/anthonymakela.github.io/_posts/2024-01-30-sheaf-cohomology.md

 For a scheme $X$, the categories $\textbf{Coh}(X)$ and $\textbf{Qcoh}(X)$ of coherent and quasi-coherent sheaves on $X$ are also both abelian.
 </div>

 These conditions let us adapt the ideas used in homological algebra for modules to any abelian category.
-Basically, this means we can apply important concepts like exactness, complexes, chain homotopies, and cohomology objects more broadly.
+This means we can apply important concepts like exactness, complexes, chain homotopies, and cohomology objects more broadly.
 Plus, well-known theorems, such as the snake lemma, can be extended to this wider context too.

 Actually, for many purposes, it's enough to understand homological algebra through modules.
 This idea is rooted in the Freyd-Mitchell embedding theorem.
 This theorem states that for any small abelian category, there's a corresponding commutative ring $R$ and a full, faithful, and exact functor to $R$-$\textbf{Mod}$.
 As a result, using something like diagram-chasing as a proof method is perfectly valid, even in categories that don't inherently incorporate this concept.